Kmiks/kmiks.github.io/essays/final-project-idea.md

 ## Names of the Proposers
-Tiffany Duong
+  - Tiffany Duong
-Casey Caro
+  - Casey Caro
-Isabelle Castro
+  - Isabelle Castro

 ## Mockup Page Ideas
-Home Page: Displays popular and recently added recipes, with options to filter by dietary preference, time, and budget.
+**Home Page:** Displays popular and recently added recipes, with options to filter by dietary preference, time, and budget.

-Recipe Submission Page: Users can easily upload recipes with photos, ingredients, preparation steps, and equipment requirements.
+**Recipe Submission Page:** Users can easily upload recipes with photos, ingredients, preparation steps, and equipment requirements.

-User Profile: Allows users to save favorite recipes, track what they've tried, and view personal uploads.
+**User Profile:** Allows users to save favorite recipes, track what they've tried, and view personal uploads.

-Community Favorites Page: A curated selection of the top recipes based on user ratings and feedback.
+**Community Favorites Page:** A curated selection of the top recipes based on user ratings and feedback.

 ## Use Case Ideas
-Quick Search: Users looking for a fast meal can filter recipes by preparation time, budget, and dietary needs.
+**Quick Search:** Users looking for a fast meal can filter recipes by preparation time, budget, and dietary needs.

-User Interaction: Users can rate, review, and save recipes, creating a community-driven ranking for each recipe.
+**User Interaction:** Users can rate, review, and save recipes, creating a community-driven ranking for each recipe.

-Recipe Sharing: Users can share their own recipes, which will be accessible to others and allow for community feedback.
+**Recipe Sharing:** Users can share their own recipes, which will be accessible to others and allow for community feedback.

+## Beyond the Basics
+  - Ingredient-Based Search with Smart Substitutions:
+      - Include an “ingredient-based search” where users can input ingredients they have on hand, and the app suggests recipes that can be made with those items.
+  - Recipe Collections:
+      - Users can create and share collections of recipes (e.g., “Easy Breakfasts” or “Healthy Snacks”) for others to explore.
+  - Weekly Themes:
+      - Each week, the platform features a different theme, such as “5 Ingredients or Less” or “Microwave Recipes.”
+Users can submit recipes that align with the theme, encouraging community engagement.